patricklaf/SNMP/README.md

 ## Compatibility

-The library is developped and tested on several boards and architectures:
+The library is developed and tested on several boards and architectures:

+- Adafruit Huzzah32 (ESP32).
 - Arduino Mega 2560 (AVR).
 - NUCLEO-F429ZI and NUCLEO-F767ZI (STM32).